 SMC has long-term refundable deposits from various tenants amounting to P9.8 million as of December 31, 2011.
 The refundable deposits are remeasured at amortized cost using the effective interest ranging from 7.22% to 15.77% at the inception of the lease terms.
-The fair value of the non-current refundable deposits amounting to P15.6 million as of December 31, 2011 is shown as a separate line item under non-current liabilities in the consolidated statements of financial position.
+The fair value of the non-current refundable deposits amounting to P18 million and P15.6 million as of September 30, 2012 and December 31, 2011, respectively are shown as a separate line items under non-current liabilities in the consolidated statements of financial position.